MalihehIzadi/ml4se/index.md

 ### Deadlines

-All deadlines are 17:00 CET (EOD).

-* 13/12: Mid-term progress report shared with TAs.
+* 13/12 at 17:00 PM: Mid-term progress report shared with TAs.
 Then, arrange a short meeting with your TA on Dec 13th or 16th to discuss your progress and ask your questions.
-* 13/01: Submission of the first version of project reports and code of own group
+* 13/01 at 17:00 PM: Submission of the first version of project reports and code of own group to Brightspace and peer
-* 15/01: Submission of peer feedback on report and code of other groups
+* 17/01 at 11:00 AM: Submission of peer feedback on report and code of other groups on peer
-* 17/01: Submission of the revised version of the report and code of own group (incorporating the feedback from your peers)
+* 20/01 at 17:00 PM: Submission of the revised version of the report and code of own group (incorporating the feedback from your peers)
 * 22/01: Final project presentations during the exam slot